Jimmydalecleveland/vscode-everset-theme/README.md

 *This is a work in progress and everything about the theme is subject to change before the first full version (i.e. 1.0.0).*

 ![Everset Example with React](/images/everset-example--react.png?raw=true)

+*The font used in the screenshot is [Input Mono](http://input.fontbureau.com/), for anyone interested.*

 ## Features
 - Sidebar colors to match editor (this really should be the default, but since so many themes lack this I'm calling it a feature).